khulnasoft-lab/design.khulnasoft.com/contents/usability/ai-human-interaction.md

 **Fail gracefully.** When your system is not certain of the user's intent or has low confidence, make sure there is a path forward that does not rely on AI.
 Explain why the system was not able to provide a recommendation.
 Errors are also opportunities to learn more about your user's mental models and improve the system's ability to make recommendations.
 Consider designing a feedback mechanism that presents as a cue for adjustment rather than an error state.

 **Encourage feedback.** Design mechanisms to collect implicit and explicit feedback to improve the system.

+## Framework

+To help you put the [guidelines](#guidelines) into practice, the framework materializes them into standard patterns that address the most common UX challenges.
+Follow the progress in the [framework epic](https://gitlab.com/groups/gitlab-org/-/epics/10334).

+### Dimensions

+These dimensions can assist you in choosing the most appropriate pattern for the problem you are solving.

+- **Mode**: What's the emphasis and persistence of the AI-human interaction relative to the main context and the user journey?
+   - Focused: AI is the main context, with a dedicated focus.
+   - Supportive: AI complements the main context and accompanies users along their journey to help them achieve their goals.
+   - Integrated: AI is blended into specific moments of the users flow to help them complete small, discrete tasks.
+- **Approach**: What should AI focus on increasing?
+   - Automate tasks: increase _efficiency_ by replacing human decision-making and actions, always done with human awareness and consent.
+   - Augment capabilities: increase _effectiveness_ by supporting and improving human decision-making and actions.
+- **Interactivity**: How does the system surface AI to engage with the user?
+   - Proactive: triggered without user interaction.
+   - Reactive: triggered by user interaction.
+- **Task**: What's the user task that AI can assist with?
+   - Classification: categorize, suggest, rank, match.
+   - Generation: summarize, explain, create.
+   - Prediction (or regression): forecast continuous, non-categorical data, like numerical values.

+### Patterns

+<todo>Add content about each pattern.
+In the meantime, you can see some of the patterns we have identified in this [Figma file](https://www.figma.com/file/s4TP1i2Akd1VTh4jhbg234/AI-prioritized-prototypes?type=design&node-id=2766-82606&t=zllXY21ifWzgeCq1-4) (internal).</todo>

 ## Related patterns